vchan2/vchan2.github.io/2020Calculus.md

 ### Exams

+Testing centre hours are:
+  * Mondays, 4PM-7PM
+  * Wednesdays, 4PM-7PM
+  * Saturdays, 10AM-3PM

-Chapter 7 test tentatively scheduled for Thursday, Jan.
-21 - Monday, Jan.
-25.
+Chapter 7 test scheduled for Wednesday, Jan.
+20 - Wednesday, Jan.
+27.

 You should be proficient in sections covered in Chapter 7 (7.1-7.4).
 More precisely:
 * Know the Fundamental Trig Limits and be able to use them to find limits involving trig.